craigfrancis/framework/framework/0.1/doc/setup/gateways.md

 ---

-Also need to add notes about the [tester helper](../../doc/system/tester.md), and maintenance gateway.
+TODO: add notes about the [tester helper](../../doc/system/tester.md), and maintenance gateway.

 ---